Vanderscycle/Vanderscycle/README.md

 ### Hey there 👋

 I'm Henri, a junior fullstack developer/data analyst.
 Ever since I moved from Windows to Linux, I  fell in love with open source and how people come together to create something unique.
-I tried to automate anything that entails repetitions through bash scripts.
+I try to automate anything that entails repetitions through bash scripts.

 - 🔭 I'm currently working on web dev and in particular the Vue framework
 - 🌱 I'm currently learning graphql, typeOrm, typescript, express, Vue, html, css